 3. Obtaining Foreign Exchange:

-It is one of the most important points of import procedure where importer has to make payment for imports in the currency of exporting country.
-The foreign exchange reserves of any country are controlled by Government and are released through its central bank.
+It is one of the most important points of import procedure where the importer has to make payment for imports in the currency of the exporting country.
+The foreign exchange reserves of any country are controlled by the Government and are released through its central bank.

 Necessary Steps to Obtain Foreign Exchange:

-In Bangladesh, the importers have to submit an application in the prescribed form along with the import license to any exchange bank as per the provisions of exchange control act.
-Scrutinizing the application on the basis of exchange policy of government of Bangladesh in force at the time of application.
+In Bangladesh, the importers have to submit an application in the prescribed form along with the import license to any exchange bank as per the provisions of the exchange control act.
+Scrutinizing the application based on the exchange policy of the government of Bangladesh in force at the time of application.
 Bangladesh Bank sanctions or rejects the release of foreign exchange.

 4. Placing the Indent or Order:

 This order is known as Indent.
-It contains the instructions from the importer so as to the quantity and quality of goods required, methods for forwarding them.
-All the required particular of goods, prices etc. are not mentioned in opened indent.
-A confirmatory indent is one where an order is placed subject to the confirmation by the importers agent.
+It contains the instructions from the importer to the quantity and quality of goods required, methods for forwarding them.
+All the required particular of goods, prices, etc. are not mentioned in the opened indent.
+A confirmatory indent is one where an order is placed subject to the confirmation by the importer’s agent.

 5. Dispatching letter of credit (L/C):

-Exporter wants to be sure that there is no risk of non-payment.
-Usually for this purpose he asks the importer to send a letter of credit (L/C) to him.
+The exporter wants to be sure that there is no risk of non-payment.
+Usually, for this purpose, he asks the importer to send a letter of credit (L/C) to him.
 A letter of credit is popularly known as L/C.

 6. Obtaining Necessary Documents: